ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 # TryHackMe - Red Team Capstone Challenge

-This a report covering the complete compromise of the Reserve Bank of Trimento's network, as part of a red team engagement.
+This report covers the complete compromise of the Reserve Bank of Trimento's network, as part of a red team engagement.

 ![](./full-compromise.png)